NetSparkleUpdater/NetSparkle/README.md

 The "Handle Events Yourself" sample will be very helpful to you: https://github.com/NetSparkleUpdater/NetSparkle/tree/develop/src/NetSparkle.Samples.HandleEventsYourself

-### Does this work with Avalonia 0.10?
+### Does this work with Avalonia version XYZ?

-Right now, the Avalonia UI is compatible with Avalonia 0.10.
-Please see [#122](https://github.com/NetSparkleUpdater/NetSparkle/issues/122) for details on this issue -- basically, when 0.10 is officially released, we'll update the Avalonia build.
-For now, you can use your own `IUIFactory` implementation to fix any issues that come up.
+Right now, we are compatible with 0.10.
+If you need to make changes, you can use your own `IUIFactory` implementation to fix any issues that come up.

 ### Things aren't working.
 Help!